-This poem is presenting a good example of accentual verse in which number of stressed syllables is four that remain constant.
-They are underlined, but the syllables in each line do not remain constant and change from seven to ten.
+This poem is presenting a good example of accentual verse, in which the number of stressed syllables remains constant at four.
+They are underlined above, but the total number of syllables in each line does not remain constant and changes from seven to ten.

 If ever man were loved by wife, then thee;